Springer Opera House

 The Springer Opera House is a historic theater at 103 Tenth Street in Downtown Columbus, Georgia, United States.
-First opened February 21, 1871, the theater was named the State Theatre of Georgia by Governor Jimmy Carter for its 100th anniversary season and made permanent by the 1992 Georgia State Legislature.
+First opened February 21, 1871, the theater was named the State Theatre of Georgia by Governor Jimmy Carter for its 100th anniversary season, a designation made permanent in 1992 by the [Georgia General Assembly].
 In its early days, the Springer hosted legendary performers such as Edwin Booth, Lily Langtry, Oscar Wilde, Will Rogers, Ethel Barrymore, Agnes de Mille and John Philip Sousa.
 The building was added to the National Register of Historic Places in 1970 and named a National Historic Landmark in 1978.

-Today, the Springer is a professional regional theatre company producing Mainstage, Studio and Children's theatre productions as well as a year-round theatre academy training program.

 History

 Conception

-Live Theatre has had a presence in Columbus, Georgia since the very first year of the city's existence.
-The first recorded performance took place during July 1828 in log structure called the Sol Smith Theatre.
-From 1828 to 1870, stages of various size and capabilities came and went, but all would be considered primitive in comparison to what would follow.
+Live theatre has had a presence in Columbus, Georgia since the very first year of the city's existence.
+The first recorded performance in an enclosed theatre building took place during July 1828 in a primitive log structure..
+From 1828 to 1870, stages of various size and capability came and went, but all would be considered primitive in comparison to what would follow.
 On June 19, 1869, just four years after the conclusion of the American Civil War, a meeting was held in the Columbus banking office of John King to establish a Public Hall Association for the purpose of establishing a theatre that the city could be proud of.
 Under the leadership of King, W. L. Salisbury, W. C. Chipley, L. G. Bowers, Joseph Hanserd, and George P. Swift Sr., the new association quickly raised funds through the selling of stock.
 The association decided among other things, that the hall would be named for the person holding the largest block of stock.
 By July 15, less than a month after that initial meeting, more than half of the funds necessary for construction had been raised.

 F. J. Springer

-By May 1870, businessman Francois Joseph Springer, an immigrant from Marlenheim, Alsace, France who had become very prosperous in the grocery business, committed to build the new theater on the site of his centrally located store at the corner of Crawford and Oglethorpe Streets, the present 10th Street and 1st Avenue in downtown Columbus.
+By May 1870, businessman Francis Joseph Springer, an immigrant from Marlenheim, Alsace, France who had become very prosperous in the grocery business, had committed to build the new theater on the site of his centrally located store at the corner of Crawford and Oglethorpe Streets, the present 10th Street and 1st Avenue in downtown Columbus.
 Springer had long held a love for theatre, music, and dance, and had dreamed of opening a European-style theatre in Columbus.
 Springer would become the largest shareholder of the Public Hall Association and would further his stake by repaying the remaining stockholders until he held full ownership of the new facility.